 Protractor Tutorial to Automate Angular JS Applications

 Protractor is an end-to-end testing framework for AngularJS applications and works as a solution integrator combining powerful tools and technologies such as NodeJS, Selenium Webdriver, Jasmine, Cucumber and Mocha.
-It was initially developed by Google Developers to support angular applications and later it is released as an open source framework.
+It was initially developed by Google Developers to support angular applications and later it is released as an open-source framework.
 Now protractor supports both angular and Non-Angular applications.
-The protractor is wrapper written on top of Webdriver.js, all the features which are supported in Selenium Webdriver are supported by it, in addition to angular specific features.
+The protractor is a wrapper written on top of Webdriver.js, all the features which are supported in Selenium Webdriver are supported by it, in addition to angular specific features.

 Protractor is nodeJS based framework.
-Inorder to set up protractor one must have nodeJS installed in his machine.
+In order to set up protractor one must have nodeJS installed in his machine.
 Protractor set up is easy and 3 step process.
 1) Download & Install Node 2)Install Protractor 3) Update webdriver manager.

 In the market we have a lot of IDEs available, but when it comes to deciding which is the best IDE we always get confused.
 We have tried to list best IDE’s considering the feature Syntax Highlighting, Intellisense, Debugging Capability, Error Highlighting, Keyboard Shortcuts, Plugin Support.
-Every IDEs feature is explained in details so that it would be helpful to choose the IDE which is most suitable.
+Every IDEs feature is explained in detail so that it would be helpful to choose the IDE which is most suitable.

 Protractor is an end to end automation framework.
-Unlike other frameworks, protractor doesn’t need complex set up to execute the test cases.
+Unlike other frameworks, protractor doesn’t need a complex set up to execute the test cases.
 At the minimal requirement, protractor needs at least one spec file and one config file.
 Understanding these two file functionalities are very important as these are building blocks for the protractor framework.
 The config file will have all the configuration to execute the protractor tests.
-The spec file holds the actual spec which are written using Jasmine syntax.
+The spec file holds the actual spec which is written using Jasmine syntax.

 Protractor Tutorial – Protractor with TypeScript

 Jasmine is a test framework, which provides BDD (Behaviour Driven Development) functionalities for your automation framework.
-It is an independent framework i.e there is no dependency with other framework and doesn’t require DOM.
-A describe-block, it-block, and an expectation with matcher makes one complete test script.
+It is an independent framework i.e there is no dependency with other frameworks and doesn’t require DOM.
+A describe-block, it-block, and an expectation with a matcher makes one complete test script.
 Jasmine is used as a test framework for this series of Protractor Tutorial.